ChordPro/chordpro/docs/content/Directives-props_chord_legacy.md

+---
+title: "Directives: chordfont, chordsize, chordcolour"
+description: "Directives: chordfont, chordsize, chordcolour"
+---

 # Directives: chordfont, chordsize, chordcolour

-Note: If the intention is to change the appearance for the whole song, or collection of songs, it is much better to use [[configuration files|ChordPro Configuration]] instead.
+Note: If the intention is to change the appearance for the whole song, or collection of songs, it is much better to use [configuration files]({{< relref "ChordPro-Configuration" >}}) instead.

 These directives change the font, size and colour of the song chords that follow.

-The font must be a [[known font name|ChordPro Fonts]], or the name of a file containing a TrueType or OpenType font.
+The font must be a [known font name]({{< relref "ChordPro-Fonts" >}}), or the name of a file containing a TrueType or OpenType font.

 The size must be a valid number like `12` or `10.5`, or a percentage like `120%`.
 If a percentage is given, it is taken relative to the current value for the size.

-The colour must be a [[known colour|ChordPro Colours]], or a hexadecimal colour code like `#4491ff`.
+The colour must be a [known colour]({{< relref "ChordPro-Colours" >}}), or a hexadecimal colour code like `#4491ff`.

 Example: